Functional Equation for p-adic Rankin-Selberg L-functions: Introduction

 The $p$-adic $L$-function we study here plays an important role in \cite{BFsuper}, where we study the Iwasawa Theory of the Rankin-Selberg convolutions $f\otimes\chi$ (of the base change of a $p$-non-ordinary modular form $f$ to an imaginary quadratic field $K$ where $p$ splits, with a ray class character $\chi$).
-For example, the Loeffler-Zerbers $p$-adic Rankin-Selberg $L$-function gives rise to a two-variable $p$-adic $L$-function for $f\otimes \chi$ over the $\Zp^2$-extension of $K$, which in turn allows one to formulate an Iwasawa main conjecture.
-Furthermore, on specializing to the the anticyclotomic $\Zp$-extension of $K$, we may study the behaviour of the arithmetic invariants associated to the Rankin-Selberg convolution $f\otimes \chi$ (where $\chi$ is now taken as a ring class character) along this tower.
-When the root number $\epsilon(f/K)$ is $-1$, we show in Corollary~\ref{cor:vanishingoftthefullanticyclotomicpadicLfunction} that our functional equation implies that the anticyclotomic specialization of the said $p$-adic $L$-function is identically zero.
+For example, the Loeffler-Zerbes $p$-adic Rankin-Selberg $L$-function gives rise to a two-variable $p$-adic $L$-function for $f\otimes \chi$ over the $\Zp^2$-extension of $K$, which in turn allows one to formulate an Iwasawa main conjecture.
+Furthermore, on specializing to the anticyclotomic $\Zp$-extension of $K$, we may study the behaviour of the arithmetic invariants associated to the Rankin-Selberg convolution $f\otimes \chi$ (where $\chi$ is now taken as a ring class character) along this tower.
+When the root number $\epsilon(f/K)$ is $-1$, we show in Corollary~\ref{cor:vanishingoftthefullanticyclotomicpadicLfunction} that our functional equation implies that the anticyclotomic specialization of the said $p$-adic $L$-function is identically zero (as a matter of fact, unless $k=2$, deforming along Coleman family seems necessary to achieve all this; see Remark~\ref{rem:noeasywayout} below).
 This is one of the main ingredients in the portion of our work~\cite{BFsuper} where we prove results towards indefinite $p$-non-ordinary anticyclotomic main conjectures for $f\otimes\chi$.

 One of the main results in \cite{BFsuper} is that the 2-variable $p$-adic function of Loeffler-Zerbes can be decomposed into integral signed $p$-adic $L$-functions using certain logarithmic matrix coming from the theory of Wach modules.
+Since these $p$-adic $L$-functions have bounded denominators, they are more suitable for the study of Iwasawa of $f\otimes\chi$ over the $\Zp^2$-extension of $K$ than their unbounded counterparts.
+There is a reformulation of Iwasawa Main Conjectures in this set up involving these $p$-adic $L$-functions (c.f., \cite[Conjecture 4.15]{BFsuper}), which one may attack using the integral (signed) Beilinson-Flach Euler systems.
 In the special case where $a_p(f)=0$, we show in Theorem~\ref{thm:L5} that the anticyclotomic specialization of some of these signed $p$-adic $L$-functions also vanish identically.
-Our proof follows closely the line of argument of Castella and Wan in \cite{castellawan1607}, where they have also proved a similar result for the signed $p$-adic $L$-functions associated to an elliptic curve.
+In this portion, we follow the line of argument Castella and Wan given in \cite{castellawan1607}, where they have also proved a similar result for the signed $p$-adic $L$-functions associated to an elliptic curve (granted the functional equation for analytic $p$-adic $L$-functions).